North Salem New York Website

 Activities

 The North Salem Open Land Foundation owns twenty-two parcels of land totaling roughly 719 acres and holds conservation easements on twelve parcels totaling another 471 acres.
 These 1190 acres will remain preserved and undeveloped forever.
-If you are interested in donating land, conservation easements or money, please contact our Administrator.
+If you are interested in donating money, land, or conservation easements, please contact our Administrator.

 North Salem Historical Society